 Technology Solutions to Ease Remote Work Concerns

 Matter management software has been the most widely used resource for easing the transition from in-person to remote work for legal professionals.
 With a single platform to store your most valuable data and cases, legal teams have been able to maintain the same (if not greater) level of productivity than pre-pandemic times.
-Matter management technology can help relieve remote work concerns by:
+Best matter management technology can help relieve remote work concerns by:

 - Securing document review anytime, anywhere.
-Matter management software allows you to collaborate on and review matters no matter where you are.
+Law manager software allows you to collaborate on and review matters no matter where you are.
 If your legal department is working with outside counsel, and you want them to see only certain files and documents, you can set up a portal to the data they need, while protecting the data they don’t.
 This functionality allows for all levels of access and protection based on your unique needs.
 Additionally, exceptional matter management software provides a powerful security feature for sensitive cases called “Private Files.”
 All case/matter types should have the ability to utilize Private Files functionality, providing an additional layer of security.
 A tool for administrators (and other users with proper security), Private Files functionality enables you to create a case/matter, which is restricted to only those assigned to the file or given a password to access it—providing the utmost security for your most private matters.

 - Increasing productivity through technology innovations and enhancements.
 With a central place for your team to conduct business, communication naturally improves.
 It’s easier to find critical case data, contact information, emails, documents including contracts and more.
 You can bring colleagues into a case by sharing access and setting up a workflow for them to make changes to the file as needed.
 With automation, you can work smarter by keeping colleagues informed of updates and changes that are made to matters and files as they happen.
 Group views of calendars also allow you to keep current on upcoming case dates and relevant assignments so nothing gets overlooked.